Cambridge District Scout Archive

 - AFS Auxiliary Fire Service Stan, Arthur

-- NFS A later Fire Service role but no clear name.
+- NFS National Fire Service

 - HG Home Guard Basil Moss, Arthur Sansom, Tom Germany,